-At present, only the Solar-Blind Channel (SBC) is available to observers.
-A repair to ACS may be performed during SM4 to recover the Wide Field Channel (WFC) for science operations in Cycle 17.
-The status of the High Resolution Channel (HRC) is uncertain but may also be recovered.
-Observers should consult the ACS Instrument Handbook and ACS Web Page for current information on performance and availability.
+Only the Wide-Field Channel (WFC) and the Solar-Blind Channel (SBC) are operational and available to observers.
+A repair to ACS was performed during SM4 and the High Resolution Channel (HRC) was not recovered.
+Observers should consult the ACS Instrument Handbook and ACS Web Page for current information on performance.

 This camera provides ultraviolet and optical imaging through three independent channels.
-ACS was installed in March 2002.
-The camera has two independent optical channels that have adjacent but not contiguous fields of view: one for the wide field camera, and one which is shared by the other two.
-Their location in the HST field-of-view can be seen in Figure 2.2.
-The two optical cameras can be operated simultaneously, and the ultraviolet camera can be operated in conjunction with the wide field camera.
+ACS was installed during SM3B in March 2002.
+This camera provides ultraviolet and wide-field optical imaging through two independent channels that have adjacent but not contiguous fields of view.
+The locations of these channels in the HST focal plane are shown in Figure 2.2.
+The ultraviolet and wide-field channels can be operated concurrently.

 The wide field channel, the ACS/WFC, provides high throughput, wide-field, visible imaging.
 The camera has a 202" x 202" field-of-view from 370 to 1100 nm.
 The total system throughput with this camera is 42% at 600 nm (see Figure 4.1).
-The WFC detector is a pair of butted, 2K by 4K, thinned and backside-illuminated, SITe CCDs with a red optimized coating, a long- halo fix and 15 x 15 μm pixels.
+The WFC detector is a pair of butted, 2K by 4K, thinned and backside-illuminated, SITe CCDs with a red optimized coating, a long-wavelength halo fix and 15 x 15 μm pixels.
 The plate scale is 0.050 arcsec/pixel.
 The WFC PSF is critically sampled at 1160 nm and undersampled by a factor 3 at 370 nm.
 Well-dithered observations with the WFC should lead to a reconstructed PSF FWHM of 0.1" to 0.14".